Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 ## Run: Dynamis (Sigma Version)

+Sigma is split into three parts:

+1. Wave Cannons and Lasers
+2. Mid/Remote Glitch and Towers
+3. Hello, World

 <table>
   <tr>
     <td width="50%"><p><b>1.</b> Two arms will spawn followed by Omega-M.</p><p>The arms will always spawn SW and NE relative to Omega-M, who will serve as "north" for this part.</p><p>Line up in two columns of four in by Omega-M.</p>